 Theft & Property Crimes Attorney in Arizona

 Theft property crimes or larceny covers a host of criminal charges from petty theft to a high-level felony.
 How severe the punishment will depend on how serious the offense is and the value of the stolen property.
 If you have been charged with petty theft or auto theft in the state of Arizona, talk to a Phoenix theft defense attorney to learn about what charges to expect, potential consequences, and your legal defenses.
 We understand how it feels to be wrongly charged especially for a theft crime.
 We are here and we can help.
+Contact us today to schedule a consultation and take action today!

 How can a Phoenix theft defense attorney help me?